eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Conversely, a Wallet Solution is not required to support all PID Providers, where 'support' means that it is able to request the issuance of a PID from a PID Provider.
 Each Wallet Provider will, prior to or during installation of a Wallet Unit, let the User know which PID Providers are supported by this Wallet Unit.

-For QEAAs and Pub-EAAs, the situation is different.
+For QEAAs, Pub-EAAs, and non-qualified EAAs, the situation is different.
 Providers of such attestations will support all Wallet Solutions and are not allowed to discriminate between them when processing a request for the issuance of an attestation.
-Conversely, a Wallet Solution supports all Providers of QEAAs and Pub-EAAs, and cannot discriminate between different QEAA or PuB-EAA Providers when requesting the issuance of an attestations at the User's request.
+Conversely, a Wallet Solution supports all Attestation Providers, and cannot discriminate between different Attestation Providers when requesting the issuance of an attestation at the User's request.

-Regarding non-qualified EAAs, Providers of such attestations do not necessarily support all Wallet Solutions, nor vice versa.

 #### 6.5.3 Wallet Unit activation